Shamal: I don't really want Hayate-chan's house to get obliterated either... Chrono: We're not talking about damage on such a small scale...

 In Dragon Ball, Goku and Piccolo fight in the final match of the 23rd World Martial Arts Tournament.
 Piccolo announces that he plans to kill Goku and take over the world, even nearly killing the audience with stray energy blasts.
 When Goku's friends attempt to assist him, he orders them back, saying that if they help him, he will get disqualified.
 They incredulously ask, "You're still thinking about the match!?" and try to point out that Piccolo obviously doesn't care about the match (you get disqualified if you kill your opponent), but to no avail.

-Then there's Chi Chi who thinks Gohan's studies are more important than him saving the world.
-Everyone, including Goku, is weirded out by this.
+Then there's Chi Chi who thinks Gohan's studies are more important than saving the word.
+Everybody, including Goku and her son, is flabbergasted by this.

 Vegeta in the Buu Saga has this when he only cared about gaining power and being better than Goku than the fate of the universe, by allowing Babidi to turn him into Majin Vegeta and causing Majin Buu to be released.